Data protection law: a comparison of the latest legal developments in China and European Union

 This distinction is surely a step back from the original discipline, intended to reserve for selected categories of data and processing an affirmative consent.

 The renewed Guobiao calls for an express consent when the data processing concerns "additional business functions" or whenever it involves sensitive data, biometric information or data related to minors under the age of fourteen.

 The affirmative consent is needed also when the identity of the data controller changes as a result of an acquisition, merger, bankruptcy, ecc. and the purpose of data processing varies as well (Article 9.3 lett. b) of the renewed Standard) and, lastly, when the data controller intends to publicly disclose the data.

-Since Chinese law is as strict as the E.U. one in terms of consent, and could be even stricter after the adoption of its revision, it would be probably a good idea to introduce such a “wild card” to use in order to legitimate processing in limited, deserving occasions.
+Since the Chinese Guobiao is as strict as the E.U.
+Regulation in terms of consent, and could be even stricter after its revision will enter into force, it would be probably a good idea to introduce such a “wild card” to use in order to legitimate processing in limited, deserving occasions.

 Suffice it to say that in the E.U. the activity of Research and Development of a product sold to a customer could involve the same costumer on the ground of the legitimate interest of the producer to ask him/her to provide feedback on what he/she has purchased.
 In China, since this activity cannot be classified as a “core activity” of the contract, it could be carried out only with the prior consent of the data subject.